 Catcalling Spencer in crowds.

-Calculating which Italian restaurant in town will supply me with the largest slab of sour dough bread.
+Calculating which local Italian restaurant will supply the largest slab of sour dough bread.

-Attempting to smuggle our neighbor's Bernese Mountain Dog into our home.
+Attempting to smuggle our neighbor's dog into our home.

 A Stunning Wedding Photography Experience